Raj-Satyam1206/React.js/EP - 01/Theory/Theory.md

 A:
 - &nbsp;`CDN` stands for Content Delivery Network.
 - &nbsp;It is a `network of distributed servers` located in various data centers around the world.
-- &nbsp;The primary purpose of a CDN is to deliver web content, such as images, videos, scripts, stylesheets, and other static or dynamic resources, to users more efficiently and with higher performance.
+- &nbsp;The primary purpose of a CDN is to `deliver web content`, such as images, videos, scripts, stylesheets, and other static or dynamic resources, to users more efficiently and with higher performance.
 - &nbsp;A CDN solves this problem by `replicating the website's content on multiple servers` spread across various geographic locations.When a user requests a specific piece of content, the CDN automatically routes the request to the nearest server in its network.
 - &nbsp;This way, the content is delivered from a server closer to the user, reducing latency and ensuring faster loading times.